 How long does a move from Amarillo to Charleston take?

-The 1,402-mile move from Amarillo, TX, to Charleston, SC, takes three to eight days.
-Some Amarillo movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Charleston.
+The 1,402-mile journey from Amarillo, TX to Charleston, SC, typically takes three to eight days.
+Some movers in Amarillo offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Charleston.